morgangingerich/Sucralose_Project/README.md

 # Sucralose_Project
-Cleaned repo for sucralose and streamflow analysis of the Comal and San Marcos springs
+Analysis of sucralose and springflow in the Comal and San Marcos springs of the Edwards Aquifer